ndshal/simplyNote/general_notes.md

     - tagSelector needs all tags and currentTags on Save, need to update counts of notebooks and tags - potentially fetch new tags. can possibly do this in a lifecyle method that knows about previous props and future props - send out ajax requests.
 Only in noteDetail, note necessarily in tagSelector/notebookSelector?

+Render notebook save errors
+Notebook Selector
+does not show name on some notebooks? dropdown focusing / onBlur users should have a default notebook
+Tags
+delete tag functionality
+decide between delete page and 'modal'
+Tags are note sorted alphabetically (are they?)
+Tag Selector
+add drop down with autocomplete
+Might still have n + 1 queries
+Editor
+block styles get applied to placeholder -> could be good or bad Splash screen styling

+Search bars in notes, notebooks, tags index
+Edit page for notebook?
+if setting default notebook, can change that here Editor extensions checkbox code block plugins, e.g. emoji insert image katex